Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Remove-AzADApplication.md

 ### Example 3 - Remove application by piping

 ```
-PS C:\> Get-AzureRmADApplication -ObjectId b4cd1619-80b3-4cfb-9f8f-9f2333425738 | Remove-AzureRmADApplication
+PS C:\> Get-AzADApplication -ObjectId b4cd1619-80b3-4cfb-9f8f-9f2333425738 | Remove-AzADApplication
 ```

-Gets the application with object id 'b4cd1619-80b3-4cfb-9f8f-9f2333425738' and pipes that to the Remove-AzureRmADApplication cmdlet to remove the application from the tenant.
+Gets the application with object id 'b4cd1619-80b3-4cfb-9f8f-9f2333425738' and pipes that to the Remove-AzADApplication cmdlet to remove the application from the tenant.

 ## PARAMETERS